tencentyun/intlcloud-documents/yehe_doc/安全/验证码/常见问题/计费相关_intl_en.md

 ### How do I check the fees incurred?

 1. Captcha is billed based on the number of ticket verifications initiated by the server.
-You can log in to the [Captcha console](https://console.cloud.tencent.com/captcha/graphical) and select **Image CAPTCHA** -> **CAPTCHA Statistics** on the left navigation pane to view the ticket verifications trend.
+You can log in to the [Captcha console](https://console.cloud.tencent.com/captcha/graphical) and select **CAPTCHA** -> **CAPTCHA Statistics** on the left navigation pane to view the ticket verifications trend.
 2. Log in to the console and go to **Cost Center** -> **Bills** -> **Bill Details** to view the details of the generated bills.

 ### I am already using the Captcha service, why are no fees deducted?